cherifon/CO2_Forecasting/README.md

 2. Install the necessary Python libraries.
 3. Run the data processing and analysis scripts.
 4. Use the provided Jupyter notebooks for detailed analysis and visualization.

+## Warning

+⚠️ Please note that the forecasts and analyses provided by this project are **estimates** and should be interpreted with caution.
+This project was developed as part of a summer internship and is intended for educational and exploratory purposes. ⚠️

+**Key Points:**
+- **Accuracy**: The forecasted results and accuracy metrics are based on the data and methods used during the internship.
+These estimates may not be fully accurate or reliable for practical applications.
+- **Data Collection**: The data was collected over a two-week period in a single room at work, which may not represent broader or different conditions.
+- **Model Limitations**: The forecasting models used in this project are based on certain assumptions and parameters which may not generalize well beyond the specific context of the collected data.

+For any critical applications, further validation and refinement of the models and methods should be performed.
+Use the findings from this project as a starting point for further exploration and development.

 ## Contributing